atsoc1993/Algorand_Discord_Bots_Tutorial_Series/README.md

 ## Algorand_Discord_Bots_Tutorial_Series

-This repository is a guide for discord bot development on Algorand blockchain, meant to be paired with the released youtube series
+This repository is a guide for discord bot development on Algorand blockchain, meant to be paired with the youtube series.
-TERMINAL INSTALLATIONS --- DO NOT USE IN UBUNTU:

 ## Youtube Link
 https://www.youtube.com/watch?v=JjmH-KA7UcQ

 # USE THE BELOW IN REGULAR TERMINAL SHELL, NOT UBUNTU
 # PIP